Improving Safety and Organization with Floor Markings

 #2 – Failing to use Floor Marking Shapes

-For the vast majority of floor markings the best option is to use regular floor marking tape (such as this).
+For the vast majority of floor markings the best option is to use regular floor marking tape.
 In some cases, however, using floor marking shapes can provide added benefits.
-These shapes could be anything from corner pieces (example here) to make the turns more precise to foot prints (like this) or even just simple dots.
+These shapes could be anything from corner pieces to make the turns more precise to foot prints or even just simple dots.

 Using these shapes provides you with additional options that can help ensure you are able to convey the message that you desire.

 When installing floor markings in your facility it is important to make sure it is done properly.
 If you take shortcuts the tape won’t stick as well and won’t last nearly as long.
 Installing these markings is actually quite simple when you follow these tips: